cjennings/emacs-wttrin/README.md

 - On location re-query, the original weather buffer is closed, reducing buffer clutter.
 - The license has changed from the MIT license to the GNU General Public License Version 3.

-In addition, this fork applies the following patches (outstanding in bcbcarl/emacs-wttrin): user-agent and mime-language-string were not as expected by the server
+In addition, this fork applies the following patches (from bcbcarl/emacs-wttrin):
 - [patch to request the return ascii instead of html](https://github.com/bcbcarl/emacs-wttrin/pull/18) from brannala
 - [patch to select the unit system](https://github.com/bcbcarl/emacs-wttrin/pull/10) from RJTK
 - [patch to use https instead of http](https://github.com/bcbcarl/emacs-wttrin/pull/15) from relrod